marek1313/XCSoar-fork-for-PEV-start/PRIVACY.md

 ### Location in the background on Android

-The application requests permission to access location when working in the background.
+The application does not requests permission to access location when working in the background.
 Location in crucial to register continuous position log files while in flight.
-Otherwise switching to another app (as users sometimes do) would cause a gap in the log and dirsupts flight statistics.
+Otherwise switching to another app (as users sometimes do) will cause a gap in the log and dirsupts flight statistics.
-Location data is not sent anywhere and is only store in local files on your Android device.
+Because of strict regulations related to location access in background it is not requested.

 ## When We May Share Your Information